francisamidu/IMDB-Data-Cleaning-Project/README.md

 ## IMDB Movies Dataset Cleaning Project

-### **About**

-This project involves cleaning and organizing a messy dataset that holds information about movies from IMDB.
-The aim was to clean the dataset into an applicable, accurate, and coherent format so further analysis and insights can be exposed.

----

 ### **Description**

 The dataset was really messy, with missing and inconsistent data, wrong information, and formatting issues.
 My work focused on the systematic solution of these problems to finally have a cleaned and reliable dataset.